 What is Trigger Point Therapy Exactly?

 Trigger points are best described as knots in the fascia surrounding your muscles.
 When released using a trigger point tool (foam roller for example) can cause a reduction in pain.
 Not just in the specific area, but also at different sites in the body.
 For example, working a knot in your hip flexors could release pain in your back.

 The idea is controversial for the same reasons that Self Myofascial release is controversial.
 Not enough scientific evidence that it works.

 There is a lot of anecdotal evidence though, and many personal trainers and their clients swear by it.
 How much of this is a placebo effect though?
 Nobody knows.

-Trigger point therapy is often used by physios and personal trainers, and many athletes use it between sessions.
+Trigger point therapy is often used by physios and personal trainers.
+Many athletes use it between sessions too.

 It is not scientifically backed but has a lot of anecdotal evidence to back it up.